eshenka/nonogram_game/README.md

-Nonograme game for true enjoyers
+Nonogram game for true enjoyers